Therapeutic Botox in Walnut Creek

 A neurologist-led evaluation for selected facial pain patterns where Botox may be considered as part of treatment planning.

-Best for: trigeminal neuralgia, neuropathic facial pain, facial pain evaluation
+Best for: trigeminal neuralgia, neuropathic facial pain

 Neck and Shoulder Muscle Tension